 Let's find out what your specific multimeter test results mean:

 CASE 1: All fuel injectors registered the same resistance values.
 This confirms that the fuel injector your are testing is OK.

-Here's why: If any one of the fuel injectors were bad, you're multimeter would've registered a completely and totally different resistance value (for that fuel injector).
-Since your resistance (Ohms) value were the same for all... this is an indication that the fuel injectors do not have an internal electrical fault.
+Here's why: If any one of the fuel injectors were bad, your multimeter would've registered a completely and totally different resistance value (for that fuel injector).
+Since your resistance (Ohms) value were the same for all, this is an indication that the fuel injectors do not have an internal electrical fault.